Skip to main content

 • International Financial Reporting Standards

-Regarding non-listed entities, Israeli Generally Accepted Accounting Principles (GAAP) is required to be applied as promulgated by the IIASB.
+Regarding non-listed entities, Israeli Generally Accepted Accounting Principles (GAAP) — based on IFRS but with some differences — is required to be applied as promulgated by the IIASB.
 Although Israeli GAAP is required, non-listed companies are permitted to voluntarily apply full IFRS.

 For those non-listed Small and Medium Enterprises (SMEs), Israel adopted the IFRS for SME Standard through the IIASB’s adoption of Israel Accounting Standard No. 32.
 All SMEs that do not use the IFRS for SMEs Standard are permitted to use either full IFRS Standards, Israeli GAAP as issued by the IIASB, or United States (US) GAAP.